Program Directed by

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Meet your fellow high school student travelers and one or more of your leaders in New York, and fly together to Arusha, Tanzania, by way of Amsterdam.
+Meet your fellow high school student travelers and one or more of your leaders in New York, and fly together to Arusha, Tanzania.
 To learn more about how we organize travel, click here.

 Begin your trip at our mountain lodge at the foot of Mt.
 Kilimanjaro.
 Get to know your group and leaders, learn basic Swahili vocabulary, have a pre-climb orientation with your mountain guides, and go on a short practice hike.
 Learn about the people, cultures, and history of the Kilimanjaro region on a visit to a local coffee farm.
 Most local residents are Chagga, the ethnic group that calls Kilimanjaro’s southern slopes its ancestral home and produces many guides, porters, and other trekking staff.
 Explore the challenges that climate change presents for communities that rely on Mt.
 Kilimanjaro’s resources to sustain their livelihoods.
 See firsthand how local people depend on a healthy watershed to grow crops, and also the challenges they face today as weather is increasingly unpredictable.
 Learn from senior guides what skills and training you need to work on the mountain and why young Tanzanians are drawn to careers in the trekking and safari industries.
 Through discussions with your guides, leaders, and fellow students, document the development of climbing in East Africa and the important role it plays in Tanzania’s economy.